danielchristiancazares/freespace2/docs/VULKAN_SYNCHRONIZATION.md

 #endif
 ```

-**Problem:** Both branches of the preprocessor conditional execute identical code.
-The intention was likely to differentiate error handling between exception and non-exception builds.
+**Problem:** Both branches execute identical code.
+The intention was likely to differentiate error handling.

 **Recommendation:** Remove the conditional or implement proper differentiation:
 ```cpp